-

 How i calculated numbers above ^, example: assuming no ghouls in your location, taking one plain action to retry Lore 3 against Shroud 2 test without committing resources would give us a chance of drawing 10 success chaos tokens from 16 total tokens, or 62.5% of success, vs. Perception committed it's +4 tokens.
 How much does committing Perception costs in cards/actions_to_draw_a_card?
 It's the chance to lose Perception, which is the amount of losing tokens (2) against total tokens (16) = 12.5%.
 Multiply 12.5% by 8, and you get one action you will spend to draw a card, also multiply 4 tokens by 8, and you get 32 success tokens for one draw card action vs. 10 success tokens of taking another plain research action.
 32 vs. 10 = 3.2 as efficient.

-And that's not even taking into account its deck thinning ability, Underworld Support for example costs 1 XP (equivalent of 0.5 actions), but 5-8 of these cards instead will give you the same deck thinning 1) without XP cost, 2) without limiting good cards to one copy, and 3) you can commit these to other players.
+And that's not even taking into account its deck thinning ability, 5-8 of these cards will give you the same or better deck thinning than Underworld Support, but 1) without limiting good cards to one copy, and 2) you can commit these to help other players.

 The upgraded versions of these cards are not nearly as cost efficient.